cjdbarlow/Part-One/transport_across_cell_membranes.md

 * **Exocytosis**
 Vesicle containing a substance to be secreted fuses with the cell membrane when activated by calcium, depositing the substance outside the cell.

 * **Endocytosis**
 The cell membrane invaginates around the substance, absorbing the substance into the cell.
 A vesicle (or vacuole) may or may not be created.
 Endocytosis may be subdivided into:
   * Phagocytosis, where leukocytes engulf bacteria into a vacuole
   * Pinocytosis, where substances are endocytosed but not into a vacuole

 ##Gibbs-Donnan Effect
+Describes the tendency of diffusable ions to distribute themselves such that the ratios of the concentrations are equal when they are in the presence of non-diffusable ions.

+The Gibbs-Donnan Effect:
+* Occurs when:
-If a semi-permeable membrane separates two solutions, and at least one of those solutions contains a non-diffusable ion, the distribution of other ions across the membrane will be altered.
-The distribution of permeable charged ions will be influenced by both their valence and the distribution of uncharged ions.

-At equilibrium, the products of the concentrations of paired ions on each side of the membrane will be equal:
+  * A semi-permeable membrane separates two solutions
+  * At least one of those solutions contains a non-diffusable ion
+* The distribution of permeable charged ions will be influenced by both their valence and the distribution of uncharged ions, such that at equilibrium **the products of the concentrations of paired ions on each side of the membrane will be equal**:
 $$[Na^+]_A \times [Cl^-]_A = [Na^+]_B \times [Cl^-]_B$$

-Cell membranes are impermeable to protein (of which there is a large intracellular concentration).
-Due to the Na<sup>+</sup>-K<sup>+</sup> ATP-ase pump, cell membranes are also effectively impermeable to sodium.
-This sets up two Gibbs-Donnan equilibirums, where proteins are the extracelleular impermeable ion and sodium is the impermeable intracellular ion.
+* Alters tonicity on either side of the cell membrane, causing movement of water which then upsets the Gibbs-Donnan effect
+This results in no 'steady' stable state.

+The two main contributors to the Gibbs-Donnan effect in the body are sodium and protein.
+This occurs because cell membranes:
+* Are impermeable to protein
+Intracellular protein concentration is high.
+* Effectively impermeable to sodium
+Due to the Na<sup>+</sup>-K<sup>+</sup> ATP-ase pump.

-The changing Gibbs-Donnan equilibriums also change the tonicity on each side of the cell membrane, causing movement of water which then upsets the Gibbs-Donnan effect - therefore there is no stable state.
+Changing Gibbs-Donnan equilibriums also change the tonicity on each side of the cell membrane, causing movement of water which then upsets the Gibbs-Donnan effect - therefore there is no stable state.

 The Gibbs-Donnan Effect is important for:
 * Maintenance of cell volume
-Na<sup>+</sup> acts as an effective osmole, reducing cellular swelling
+Na<sup>+</sup> acts as an effective osmole, reducing cellular swelling.
 * Plasma oncotic pressure
-Increased plasma ion concentration increases oncotic pressure
+Increased plasma ion concentration increases oncotic pressure.
 * Resting Membrane Potential

 ---